 Service sharing

-With EGI Federated Operations duplication of operational effort and services is avoided by sharing a set of central services, activities and information.
+Within the EGI Federated Operations solution, duplication of operational effort and services is avoided by sharing a set of central services, activities and information.
 This section provides examples of how standard operations services can be provided centrally with EGI Federated Operations to ensure integration and avoid duplication.

 Customer and infrastructure operator’s support.
 The user support infrastructure in use within the EGI Helpdesk is distributed consisting of various topical and regional helpdesk systems that are linked together through a central integration platform, the GGUS helpdesk [GGUS].
 This central helpdesk can be integrated with infrastructure-specific helpdesks and with Technology Provider helpdesks, and support teams in different thematic areas can be enabled.
 GGUS provides formalized communication between the submitter of the incident record and all partners involved in user support by providing an interface to which all other tools can connect and enabling central tracking of a problem, independent of the origin of the problem and the tool in which the work on the problem is done.
-The interlinking of all ticket systems in single place within EGI enables to pass incident records from one system to the other in a way that is transparent to the user (Figure 3).
-By exposing agreed interfaces, a tree hierarchy of interworking helpdesk systems operated by different infrastructures, can be implemented allowing for transparently exchanging incident records.
-It also enables the communication and ticket assignment between experts from different areas (e.g. middleware experts and application experts) while at the same time allowing them to work with tools they are used to, as well as the assignment of incidents to the affected infrastructure.
+The interlinking of all ticket systems in single place within EGI enables the passing of incident records from one system to another in a way that is transparent to the user (Figure 3).
+By exposing agreed interfaces, a tree hierarchy of interworking helpdesk systems operated by different infrastructures can be implemented allowing for transparently exchanging incident records.
+It also enables communication and ticket assignment between experts from different areas (e.g. middleware experts and application experts) while at the same time allowing them to work with tools they are used to, as well as the assignment of incidents to the affected infrastructure.

 Figure 3.
 The EGI integrated helpdesk system.
 The service can provide integration between helpdesk systems of different Research Infrastructures (WeNMR, WLCG, etc.), Resource Infrastructures (like PRACE, EUDAT etc.), and different technology providers offering 3rd level support.

 Accounting.
-The EGI Accounting Infrastructure currently collects CPU accounting records from Resource Centres and/or infrastructures and summarizes the data by Resource Centre, date (especially by month), VO, and user.
-This summary data can be displayed in a central Accounting Portal by dynamic queries on the parameters above at any level of the hierarchical tree structure which defines EGI and its partner grids.
+The EGI Accounting Infrastructure currently collects CPU accounting usage records from Resource Centres and/or infrastructures and summarizes the data by Resource Centre, date (especially by month), VO, and user.
+This summary data can be displayed in a central Accounting Portal by dynamic queries on the parameters above at any level of the hierarchical tree structure that defines EGI and its partner grids.
 The central accounting portal provides a single point of access to infrastructures users and operators that are interested in an integrated view, which is particularly valuable to user communities that make use of services provided by different infrastructures.
 For example grouping accounting data from distributed infrastructures supporting international collaborations.
 The core EGI Accounting Infrastructure is based on APEL [APEL].
 Other accounting systems in use by federated infrastructures can interface to APEL by publishing data in the central repository.
 This is possible by either publishing directly or by exporting a subset of the relevant data to the central EGI accounting repository.

 Figure 4.
 The EGI accounting infrastructure is a distributed system with central aggregation, where Resource Centres and federated infrastructures, like the National Grid Infrastructures, publish their Usage Records centrally by means of messaging.
 This infrastructure can be easily extended by plugging more infrastructures.
 Both the EGI central accounting repository and the Accounting Portal are consumers of accounting records exchanged between trusted publishers through the message bus.